harena-lab/harena-docs/dccs/README.md

 # Syntax and Examples

-## Trigger DCC (`<dcc-button>`)
+## Button DCC (`<dcc-button>`)

-A visual element that triggers an action.
-Its standard shape is a button, but it can be also an image or an element customized by the author.
+A visual element that acts as a button.
+Its standard shape is a button, but it can also be an image or an element customized by the author.

 ### Syntax